MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/purchasing-how-process-purchase-returns-cancellations.md

 8. Choose the **OK** button.
 The copied invoice lines are inserted in the purchase credit memo.
 9. Complete the purchase credit memo as explained in [To create a purchase credit memo from a posted purchase invoice](purchasing-how-process-purchase-returns-cancellations.md#to-create-a-purchase-credit-memo-from-a-posted-purchase-invoice).

-## To create a purchase return order based on one or more posted purchase documents
+## <a name="to-create-a-purchase-return-order-based-on-one-or-more-posted-purchase-documents"></a>To create a purchase return order based on one or more posted purchase documents

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Purchase Return Orders**, and then choose the related link.
 2. Choose the **New** action.